ecs-hk/misc-linux-notes/sub/enc.md

 gpg --list-secret-keys --keyid-format LONG

 # Identify the email address associated with the keypair, and then:
-gpg -o secret-keep-safe.gpg --export-options backup --export-secret-keys someguy@umich.edu
+gpg -o secret-keep-safe.gpg --export-options backup --export-secret-keys someguy@buz

 # To restore the keypair:
 gpg --import-options restore --import secret-keep-safe.gpg

 # Set the trust level for the keypair:
-gpg --edit-key someguy@umich.edu
+gpg --edit-key someguy@buz
 gpg> trust
 # (enter 5)
 gpg> quit